-No early exams, no make-ups, no exceptions Exams will consist of multiple-choice and long-answer questions.
+No early exams, no make-ups, no exceptions.
+Exams will consist of multiple-choice and long-answer questions.
 Exams comprise 75% of your overall course grade, and will be automatically calculated as the higher score between these options:

-Option 1: All 3 midterms, 15% each; final exam, 30%; Total exam score = 75%

-Option 2: Best 2 midterms, 17.5% each; final exam, 40%; Total exam score = 75%
+Option 1: All 3 midterms, 15% each; final exam, 30%; Total exam score = 75% Option 2: Best 2 midterms, 17.5% each; final exam, 40%; Total exam score = 75%

-Midterms: February 13, March 20, April 17.
+Midterms: February 11, March 18, April 15.
 If you miss a midterm for any reason, Option 2 will be used to determine your grade.
 A second missed midterm will result in a score of zero counted in your course grade.
 It is in your best interest to prepare for and take all exams.
-Final: 2 hours, Saturday May 5, 4:14-6:15 pm.
-Mandatory: a missed final exam will result in a course grade of F. The final exam must be taken on the date scheduled per College of Arts and Sciences policy.
-Exams are completed individually, and only midterm exams will be returned to students, with copies kept by the instructor.
+Final: 2 hours, Friday May 5, 4:15-6:15 pm.
+The University sets the schedule for final exams, and there can be no divergence from the posted schedule of dates and times.
+The final exam is Mandatory: a student who does not take the final will not pass the course.
+Exams are completed individually, and only midterm exams will be returned to students, with copies kept by the instructors.